guildai/guildai/guild/tests/namespaces.md

     Traceback (most recent call last):
     TypeError: mnist is not a member of gpkg namespace

-## Modelfile namespace
+## Guildfile namespace

-Guild provides a special namespace for modelfile packages.
-A modelfile package is a local directory containing a modelfile (i.e. a file named `MODEL` or `MODELS`).
-If a modelfile package is on the Python path, Guild will see any models defined in it.
+Guild provides a special namespace for guildfile packages.
+A guildfile package is a local directory containing a guildfile (i.e. a file named `MODEL` or `MODELS`).
+If a guildfile package is on the Python path, Guild will see any models defined in it.

-    >>> modelfile = namespace.for_name("modelfile")
+    >>> guildfile = namespace.for_name("guildfile")

-Modelfile packages cannot be installed using pip:
+Guildfile packages cannot be installed using pip:

-    >>> modelfile.pip_info("mnist")
+    >>> guildfile.pip_info("mnist")
     Traceback (most recent call last):
-    TypeError: modelfiles cannot be installed using pip
+    TypeError: guildfiles cannot be installed using pip

-However, they can be used to test project name membership and translate a modelfile project name into a package name.
+However, they can be used to test project name membership and translate a guildfile project name into a package name.

 Modefile project names are in the format:

-    '.modelfile.' + ESCAPED_PROJECT_NAME
+    '.guildfile.' + ESCAPED_PROJECT_NAME

 Project names are escaped because they may contain 'unsafe' character that are disallowed in standard project names.

-Any project name that doesn't start with '.modelfile.' is not considered a member:
+Any project name that doesn't start with '.guildfile.' is not considered a member:

-    >>> modelfile.project_name_membership("mnist")
+    >>> guildfile.project_name_membership("mnist")
     'no'

-    >>> modelfile.project_name_membership("gpkg.mnist")
+    >>> guildfile.project_name_membership("gpkg.mnist")
     'no'

 Let's create a modefile project name.
 We'll need a helper: